-A story in the New York Times had the headline, “Long-Term Care Insurance Can Be Costly but Effective”.
-The story hit the mark on many areas but the cost of today's Long-Term Care Insurance policies are actually quite affordable, especially when purchased in your 40s and 50s as part of your retirement planning.
+A story in the New York Times had the headline, "Long-Term Care Insurance Can Be Costly but Effective."
+The story hit the mark on many areas.
+Still, the cost of today's Long-Term Care Insurance policies are actually quite affordable, especially when purchased in your 40s and 50s as part of your retirement planning.

-Long-Term Care Insurance is very helpful for people who wish to protect income, retirement savings and other assets from the expensive costs of long-term care.
-People are also concerned about the stress and burdens that extended care places on their family.
-Long-Term Care Insurance reduces the burdens otherwise placed on loved ones when an extended Long Term Health Care event occurs.
+Long-Term Care Insurance is beneficial for people who wish to protect income, retirement savings, and other assets from the expensive costs of long-term care.
+People are also concerned about the stress and burdens that extended care places on their families.
+Long-Term Care Insurance reduces the burdens otherwise placed on loved ones when an extended long term health care event occurs.

-In fact, a report published by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, reports that in 2018 the major insurance companies paid nearly $10.3 billion in claims over $28 million a day.
+In fact, a report published by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, reports that in 2019 the major insurance companies paid over $11 billion in claims over $30 million a day.

 Plus, the United Health Foundation reports 1 in 7 Americans today are aged 65 and older.
-The population growth continues to grow as more people live longer than ever before because of advances in medical science.
+Population growth continues to grow as more people live longer than ever before because of advances in medical science.
 This adds up to a problem that will impact many people.

 The New York Times article quotes Marguerita Cheng, a certified financial planner who runs Blue Ocean Global Wealth in Rockville, Maryland.
 She said she was glad she recommended Long-Term Care Insurance for her father, who died this year at the age of 82.

 "He had bought a policy when he was 68 with a $125 daily benefit with 5 percent simple inflation protection."
 Last year, his daily care cost $256, but almost all of it was covered because the benefit had increased to $219.75.

 Better Start Planning Now for a Future Successful Retirement